drewrvaz/E-Commerce-Back-End/README.md

 demonstration video: https://drive.google.com/file/d/1V_1zPsHUh9IYxd2xbILi_r5C0n18s3B9/view?usp=sharing
 ## Installation
-Pull the reposiotry from github.
+Pull the repository from github.
 Make sure to run npm install in order to download all of the necessary packages to run the application.
 ## Usage
 Open MySQL in powershell to run the schema for the database.
 Then run the command 'npm run seed' to seed the database.
 You can then open insomnia to run through looking at, adding, and subtracting different parts of the data!
 ## License
 The MIT License
 ## Contributing
 No contributions will be accepted at this time.
-Feel free to pull the reposiroty and make changes if you'd like!
+But feel free to pull the reposiroty and make changes if you'd like!
 ## Tests
 N/A
 ## Questions